inwonakng/inwon.net/data/reading/tablegpt2.md

 ### Semantic Table Encoder

-Similar to vision-language models, the authors opt to use a Q-former style adapter framework for aligning representation of table columns to the language model.
+Similar to vision-language models, the authors opt to use a Q-former[^1] style adapter framework for aligning representation of table columns to the language model.

 ![Semantic Table Encoder](/static/images/reading/tablegpt2/semantic-table-encoder.png)